The total station is a combination of a digital theodolite, an electronic distance measuring device (EDM) and a microprocessor with a memory unit.

 This combination makes it potential to find out the coordinates of a reflector that aligns the instrument crosshairs on the reflector as well as measures the vertical and horizontal angles and slope distances.

 A microprocessor within the device takes care of recording, studying, and necessary calculations.

 Total station or total station theodolite is an electronic or optical device used in modern surveying and building construction.

-The total station is an electronic theodolite built-in with a digital distance meter (EDM) to read the slope distance from the instrument at a specific level.
+It is an electronic theodolite built-in with a electronic distance meter (EDM) to read the slope distance from the instrument at a specific level.

-The robotic total station allows operators to control equipment remotely through remote controls.
+The robotic type, allows operators to control equipment remotely through remote controls.

 This eliminates the need for a support staff member as the operator holds the reflectors and controls the total station from the standpoint.

 - Set the instrument to an identified level and set the horizontal circle.

 - The coordinates of the point are to be stacked out.

 - Turn the total station until the horizontal circle turns to zero.